 I also design art prints from my illustrations and hope to share more of my drawings soon.

-I strive to minimise harm to the places I draw materials and inspiration from.
-I do my best to reduce waste whenever possible, choosing to use recycled paper and compostable packaging.
+I strive to minimise harm to the environment that provides the materials and inspiration for my work.
+I do my best to reduce waste whenever possible, using ethically sourced metals, reclaimed materials, recycled paper and plastic free eco packaging.